strawberry-graphql/strawberry-django/docs/guide/fields.md

 Valid values for `exclude` are:

   * `[<List of field names>]` to exclude from the fields list.
 All other Django model fields will included and have `strawberry.auto` as the field type.
 These can also be overriden if another field type should be assigned.
+An empty list is ignored.

 ```{.python title=exclude.py}
 @strawberry.django.type(models.Fruit, exclude=["name"])